eames lounge chair

 Iconic.
 Collectible.
 Timeless.

 An enduring symbol of mid-century modernism and a beacon of thoughtful design.
-But what led to the creation of the Eames Lounge Chair and Ottoman — perhaps the most celebrated chair in design history?
+But what led to the creation of the Vitra Eames Lounge Chair and Ottoman perhaps the most celebrated chair in design history?

-the history of the iconic eames chair
+whats the history of the iconic eames chair?

 The story of the Eames Lounge Chair and Ottoman (first named as 600 and 601 repsectively) starts, fittingly, in Hollywood.
 Ray and Charles paid a visit to their friend, famed British film director, screenwriter and producer, Billy Wilder (Some Like It Hot, The Apartment, The Seven Year Itch) on set.